Goals and objectives of the journal

 EQUATOR Network Recommendations

-Cohort studies and case-control studies:
+Cohort studies and studies 'case-control': STROBE standards.

-The recommendations of the research group EQUATOR Network are recognized by all conscientious medical Russian and foreign journals.
+The recommendations of the EQUATOR Network research group are recognized by all conscientious medical Russian and foreign journals.

 What is a conflict of interest?